-Opinion
+Our Opinion

-We have audited the financial statements of Cirencester Friendly Society Limited (the "Society") and its subsidiary (together the "Group") for the year ended 31 December 2018 which comprise the consolidated income and expenditure account, the consolidated balance sheet, the Society income and expenditure account, the Society balance sheet and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and FRS103 Insurance Contracts (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of The Cirencester Friendly Society Limited (the 'Society') and its subsidiary (together the 'Group') for the year ended 31 December 2019 which comprise the consolidated statement of comprehensive income (which shows both group and society result) and the consolidated statement of financial position (which shows both group and society financial position) and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' and FRS 103 'Insurance Contracts' (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, the Group's and Society's financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the Group's and of the Society's affairs as at 31 December 2018 and of the Group's and Society's surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the Friendly Societies Act 1992.
+- give a true and fair view of the state of the Group's and Society's affairs as at 31 December 2019 and of the Group's and Society's income and expenditure for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the Friendly Societies Act 1992.